MartinThoma/MartinThoma.github.io/_posts/2015-04-27-neuronale-netze-vorlesung.md

 * Was bedeutet es, wenn in einem MDP der Diskontierungsfaktor \(\gamma = 1\) ist? → Der Agent versucht die Summe der Belohnungen insgesamt zu maximieren.

+TODOs:

+* What is Policy Iteration?
+* What is an episode?
+(Slide 13)
+* What is temporal difference learning?
+* SARSA - State-Action-Reward-State-Action
+* Q-Learning

 ### V10: SOM